pop-ecx/sigma-ls/Contributing.md

 ## 6. Test your changes
 - Write tests for any new functionality.
- Run `poetry run pytest` to ensure no new functionality breaks existing features.
+ Run `poetry run python3 run_tests.py` to ensure no new functionality breaks existing features.

 ## 7. Commit and push
 - Use meaningful commit messages.